bndtools/bnd/docs/_chapters/240-spi-annotations.md

 }
 ```

 `@ServiceProvider` also grants the developer control in defining many facets of the generated OSGi requirements and capabilities such as additional attributes and directives (attributes becoming service properties), `cardinality`, `effective` time, `resolution`, and package `uses`.
+The `@aQute.bnd.annotation.spi.ServiceProvider` annotation also generates a `osgi.serviceloader.registrar` requirement into the manifest.
+To avoid this you can use the `-noserviceloaderregistrar` instruction.

 #### OSGi Services